fldried/mon/README.md

 A simple `cargo build --release` should be enough.

 ___
+## Further Setup (optional)
+- Add the build path to your PATH environment variable
+- in Terminal, appending `-NoExit mon` to your Powershell Command line, or  `-cmd /K mon` to your command prompt Command line settings will greet you with a new random mon every time you launch either PowerShell or the command prompt using the terminal

+___
 ### Usage

 `mon [name/ID]` - gives you the data for specified Pokémon\